 So, you’re applying to college and are probably panicking about how to write the hardest part of your application: the Common Application essay.
 Don’t panic!
 We’re here to help.
-If you keep the following tips in mind, we’re confident that you’ll be well on your way to drafting a strong common application essay that screams out, “Dear College, this is who I am, and here’s why you want me!”
+If you keep the following tips in mind, we’re confident that you’ll be well on your way to drafting a strong application essay that screams out, “Dear College, this is who I am, and here’s why you want me!”

 So, let’s start with some basics.

-What is the Common Application essay?
+What is the Common Application Essay?

 Now, many of the top-tiered schools require additional information and essays, but most of these documents can be uploaded into the Common Application.
 If you’re applying to art schools, the schools will provide extra links on their Common Application sites.
 Those links will lead you to a website where you can upload your art portfolio and additional documents.
-We’ll discuss these additional requirements in another post.
+We’ll discuss such additional requirements in another post.

 - Some students have a background, identity, interest, or talent so meaningful they believe their application would be incomplete without it.
 If this sounds like you, please share your story.